Public Involvement & Participation

 Adopt-A-Creek Program

 Volunteer groups - such as schools, clubs or community organizations - are encouraged to "adopt a creek".
-With the aid of City staff, who can provide maps and technical information, volunteers can participate in clean up projects or environmental field trips that can help insure the environmental well being of our local waters.
-For more information, e-mail the Stormwater Manager or call 423-975-2700.
+With the aid of City staff, who can provide maps and technical information, volunteers can participate in cleanup projects or environmental field trips that can help ensure the environmental well being of our local waters.
+For more information, e-mail the Public Works Operations Manager or call 423-975-2700.

 Storm Drain Marking Program